author photo

 Controls and callbacks

 So far, we’ve looked at data sources and design.
 Interactivity is the third magic ingredient that moves you beyond BI towards actionable insights.
-Controls in your data app are the mechanism for users to interact with the data you’re presenting.
+Controls in your data application are the mechanism for users to interact with the data you’re presenting.
 In some cases, you can accept user input to write back into your dataset.

 In Dash, Plotly’s open source data app framework, we use callbacks to handle the backend whenever a user interacts with controls in an app — form fields, checkboxes, sliders, buttons, and more.
 Here’s an impressive example of an interactive graph that updates in real time based on user interactions.